Webinar invitation emails [steal my exact templates]

 Email 4: Urgency-based webinar invite

-This template is all about creating a sense of immediate urgency.
+This webinar invitation template is all about creating a sense of immediate urgency.
 It’s designed to push those who are on the fence to take action right away.
 We want them to feel the clock ticking.

 Suggested subject lines